Far Rockaway Beach Bungalow Historic District: History

 In 1990, the association set up an office and hired a staff to organize community programs.
 Another grant enabled the planting of beach grass, shrubs, and other salt-tolerant plants along the boardwalk from Beach 24th-Beach 27th Streets in 1992.
 As a result of the plantings, a double-dune system developed that acts as a barrier against erosion and storm damage.

 The association's work resulted in the rezoning of the neighborhood.
 The rezoning protects the low-scale housing stock, including the bungalows and one- and two-family homes.
 It also secures the bungalows' ocean views and public access to the beach.

 There has been a renewed interest in the area in recent years, as many creative types from Manhattan have flocked to the Rockaways.
 Some of the bungalows have been restored, while property values have risen considerably.
 In the late 1990s, the BBPA began to work with other local preservationists to obtain governmental recognition of the district's status as the last intact bungalow community in Far Rockaway.
-Its efforts were boosted in 2011 when it received a $10,000 donation from the producers of the television show Boardwalk Empire, which had filmed scenes in the area in 2009.
+Its efforts were boosted in 2011 when it received a $10,000 donation from the producers of the television show Boardwalk Empire which had filmed scenes in the area in 2009.
 This enabled the organization to hire an expert to produce the documentation needed to support the 2013 listing on the National Register of Historic Places and similar state recognition.
 This status is largely symbolic, however, so the BBPA then shifted its focus to obtaining landmark district designation from the New York City Landmarks Preservation Commission, which would provide real legal protection to the district.

 In popular culture

-The HBO series Boardwalk Empire shot scenes in the bungalow community in 2009 for the first episode.
+The HBO series Boardwalk Empire used as a filming location in 2009, depicting the bungalow community for its first episode.
 Bootleg Productions, the production company behind the series, sent a check for $10,000 after receiving a letter from Carmela George.
 Joseph Iberti explained, "As a period show set in the 1920s, we appreciate the importance of preserving what is left of period architecture and felt that our contribution could have an impact in this regard."

 Groucho Marx invested in 24 bungalows in the 1920s.